Sequential Membership Inference Attacks: Additional Experiments

 The main text reports privacy lower bounds averaged over insertion times $\tau \in \{1, \ldots, T\}$.
 Here we compare this averaging strategy against selecting the best $\tau$ post hoc, i.e., reporting the tightest bound across all insertion times.

 Figure~\ref{fig:exp14_tau_selection} shows results for Fashion-MNIST.
 Solid lines show the averaged estimates; dashed lines show the maximum (best $\tau$) estimates.
-For $\mathrm{SeMI}^{\mathrm{SGD}}$, selecting the best $\tau$ yields substantially tighter bounds, particularly at moderate privacy levels ($\varepsilon \in [0.5, 2]$).
+For $\SeMISGD$, selecting the best $\tau$ yields substantially tighter bounds, particularly at moderate privacy levels ($\varepsilon \in [0.5, 2]$).
 The gap between Average and Max indicates that some insertion times are more favorable for auditing than others.

 This observation suggests that an auditor who can choose when to insert the target, or who audits at multiple insertion times and reports the best result, can obtain tighter privacy lower bounds.
-Determining which $\tau$ is optimal a priori for a given architecture and dataset remains an open question for future work.